geoscixyz/em/content/case_histories/rockglacier/survey.rst

     :figwidth: 80%
     :name: furggwanghorn_gprsurvey

     Locations of H-GPR lines (green lines) acquired during the Winter / Spring of 2012 and 2013 and boreholes (yellow dots).
-The surface-based GPR sections G1 - G3 presented in Fig. 8 were recorded in the vicinity of boreholes F4 ‑ F7 close to and subparallel to H-GPR profiles H1 and H5.
+The surface-based GPR sections G1 - G3 presented in :numref:`Ground_dataprocB` were recorded in the vicinity of boreholes F4 ‑ F7 close to and subparallel to H-GPR profiles H1 and H5.